-A private nurse can go to a patient’s home to provide services (like blood draws, assessments, live physician updating) at home.
+A private nurse can go to a patient’s home to provide services (like blood draws, assessments, and live physician updating) at home.
 Even vaccinations can be done at home, avoiding exposures to hospitals and other settings.
 Nurses can step up to provide late night medisets, emergency wound care, all sorts of things that private nurses can do to help lower COVID risks.

-We’ve been in the business of supporting care manager and patients for over ten years.
+We’ve been in the business of supporting care managers and patients for over ten years.
 So, we’ve heard the accolades for private nursing services from the best care managers and physicians over the years.

 Kathy Berra, MSN, NP-BC, FAHA, FAAN | TLC Care Manager

 They understand complex medical care needs and are dedicated to excellence.”
 Kathy Berra, TLC Care Manager